Fateemahsani/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a script that print hello world
+Write a script that prints “Hello, World”